JordanHaer/coding-blog/posts/css.md

 }
 ```

 In the above code, the introduction paragraph is styled with an italic font style using the `#intro` ID selector.
+Many elements can be styled with the same class, but only one element can be styled with an ID selector.

 #### Common CSS Properties